mhaugrud/msumcspy/_sources/Dictionaries/Dictionarymethods.rst

     print(ks)

 It is so common to iterate over the keys in a dictionary that you can omit the ``keys`` method call in the ``for`` loop --- iterating over a dictionary implicitly iterates over its keys.

-.. activecode:: chp12_dict7
+.. activecode:: tdg

-    inventory = {'apples': 430, 'bananas': 312, 'oranges': 525, 'pears': 217}
+    inventory = {'bananas': 312, 'oranges': 525, 'pears': 217, 'apples': 430}

     for k in inventory:
        print("Got key", k)

 As we saw earlier with strings and lists, dictionary methods use dot notation, which specifies the name of the method to the right of the dot and the name of the object on which to apply the method immediately to the left of the dot.
 The empty parentheses in the case of ``keys`` indicate that this method takes no parameters.

 The ``values`` and ``items`` methods are similar to ``keys``.
 They return  view objects which can be turned into lists or iterated over directly.
 Note that the items are shown as tuples containing the key and the associated value.

-.. activecode:: chp12_dict8
+.. activecode:: tdh

-    inventory = {'apples': 430, 'bananas': 312, 'oranges': 525, 'pears': 217}
+    inventory = {'bananas': 312, 'oranges': 525, 'pears': 217, 'apples': 430}

     print(list(inventory.values()))
     print(list(inventory.items()))